 Asian men are known for their thick hair, a feature that not every nationality is blessed with.
 With a full head of hair like this, there is a lot of room for hair experiments.
 Therefore, it comes as no surprise that Asian men are typically first in line when a new hairstyle hits the streets.
-From the bare-it-all buzz cut to flowy long locks and everything in-between, we have compiled the coolest Asian hairstyles for men.
-If you’re looking for a hairy change, keep scrolling down and prepare to feel inspired.
+From the bare-it-all buzz cut to flowy long locks, we have compiled the best Asian hairstyles for men.

 1. Bro Flow